kerrypan1/brainwalk-urap/kerry/data/README.md

 # Local data layout

 This directory is intentionally excluded from Git.
-It contains protected study data, clinical labels, derived split files, and generated bootstrap indices.
-Obtain the required files only through the approved UCSF/IRB data-sharing process.
-Do not commit videos, spreadsheets, row-level labels, participant identifiers, or derived patient-level predictions.

-## Required inputs
+## Relevant folders

 ```text
 data/